 The sale, or availability for sale, of our common stock in the public market may adversely affect the prevailing market price of our common stock and may impair our ability to raise additional capital by selling equity or equity-linked securities.
-We filed a registration statement with the SEC, which was declared effective on July 21, 2015, to register the resale of 14,279,820 shares of our common stock, which represents substantially all of the shares of our common stock issued in connection with the Merger.
-The shelf registration statement permits the resale of these shares at any time, subject to applicable lock-up restrictions described in the "Certain Relationships and Related Person Transactions-Lock-Up Provisions in Registration Rights Agreement" section of the Final Prospectus.
+We filed a registration statement with the SEC, which was declared effective on July 21, 2015, and subsequently filed a post-effective amendment to such registration statement with the SEC, which was declared effective on April 14, 2016, to register the resale of 13,947,599 shares of our common stock, which represents a substantial portion of the shares of our common stock issued in connection with the Merger.
+The shelf registration statement permits the resale of these shares at any time, subject to restrictions under applicable law.
 The resale of a substantial number of shares of our common stock in the public market could adversely affect the market price for our common stock and make it more difficult for you to sell shares of our common stock at times and prices that you feel are appropriate.
 Furthermore, we expect that, because there are a large number of shares registered pursuant to the shelf registration statement, the selling stockholders named in such registration statement will continue to offer shares covered by the shelf registration statement for a significant period of time, the precise duration of which cannot be predicted.
 Accordingly, the adverse market and price pressures resulting from an offering pursuant to the shelf registration statement may continue for an extended period of time and continued negative pressure on the market price of our common stock could have a material adverse effect on our ability to raise additional equity capital.